WftA Podcast – Full Episode Archive

 If you’re a whiskey lover or just curious about the world of whiskey, then you’ve come to the right place.
 Our podcast episodes explore various aspects of whiskey, from its rich history and cultural significance to the many aroma and flavor profiles of our favorite pours.

-Tap icon to launch App
+Tap icon to access the WftA Podcast

 Each episode features engaging discussions about whiskey-related topics.
 You’ll hear reviews of different whiskey brands and their various expressions, in-depth education sessions about the nuances of whiskey, Industry News, and lively conversations about everything from casual sipping to serious whiskey collecting.
 In addition, we will also be looking for unique perspectives on the world of whiskey.
 To get there, we’ll feature interviews with whiskey experts and industry insiders from time-to-time.